birdeveloper/birdeveloper/README.md

 <h1 align="center">Hi 👋, I'm Görkem KARA</h1>
 <h3 align="center">native android developer from Turkey</h3>
+<h5>As an Android Developer, my expertise lies in developing high-quality, efficient, and user-friendly mobile applications for Android platforms.
+With more than five years of experience, I have a strong understanding of Android app development frameworks, libraries, and tools such as Java, Kotlin, Android Studio, and the Android SDK.</h5>

 - 🧑🏻‍💻 **Android-Kotlin**

-- 📝 I regulary write articles on [birdeveloper.medium.com](https://birdeveloper.medium.com)
+- 📝 I regulary write articles on [gorkemkara.medium.com](https://gorkemkara.medium.com)

 - 📫 How to reach me **resulgorkemkara@gmail.com**